microsoftgraph/msgraph-sdk-javascript/docs/CustomAuthenticationProvider.md

 # Using Custom Authentication Provider

 Using preferred choice of Authentication library for authenticating with Microsoft is possible.
+Learn how to [choose a Microsoft Graph authentication provider based on scenario](https://docs.microsoft.com/en-us/graph/sdks/choose-authentication-providers?tabs=CS) here.

 ## Step by step procedure